 See, some good means, some very good things.
 But it’s sort of a wash.
 Sort of, we’re living in this world where, you know, you’re not a good dad if you don’t do this, you’re not a good mom if you don’t do that.

-I mean, you’re never going to make it as a single person unless you go here, go here, go here, do this, do this.
+You’re never going to make it as a single person unless you go here, go here, go here, do this, do this.
 I mean, you’re not successful and significant unless you have a bag that looks like this, a watch that looks like this, and a car that drives like that.

-I said, well, what do you mean she doesn’t understand?
-He goes, well, I, I just don’t see her very often.
-I said, well what do you mean you don’t see her very often?
-I don’t see her.
-I mean, I work twelve to fourteen hour days and I’m gone early and I come home late so I just don’t get to see her very much.
+I said, “Well, what do you mean she doesn’t understand?”
+He goes, “Well, I just don’t see her very often.”
+I said, “What do you mean you don’t see her very often?”
+“I don’t see her.
+I work twelve to fourteen-hour days and I’m gone early and I come home late so I just don’t get to see her very much.”

-And, I, this is a pastor.
-And I know that’s not right and it’s always followed by this.
-But.
-And I said, you know, when I’m going to be in your country, you know, in the near future why don’t you and I get some time.
-I’ve kinda lived where I was tempted and struggled with some of those things.
+And this is a pastor.
+“And I know that’s not right,” and it’s always followed by this, “but…” And I said, “I’m going to be in your country in the near future, and why don’t you and I get some time?
+I’ve kind of lived where I was tempted and struggled with some of those things.
 I have four kids.
-And let’s make that part of our little time together.
+And let’s make that part of our little time together.”

-Now I didn’t, I didn’t tell him, buddy, I’m gonna build a little trust with you and I’m going to spiritually kick your rear end as hard and as long as I can.
+Now I didn’t, I didn’t tell him, “Buddy, I’m going to build a little trust with you and I’m going to spiritually kick your rear end as hard and as long as I can.
 And I’m going to look you in the eye and say: Do you understand how good things, very good things, in the name of love, produce some really bad lives?

-And some of you are gonna have kids that wonder why the name of your company did that.
+And some of you are going to have kids that wonder why the name of your company did that.
 Or your drive did that.
 Or golf did that.
 Or your hobby did that.
 Or the speed of your life did that.
-Or how, just because your kids say, I want, I want, please, please, yeah, yeah, yeah.
-And you cave into them.
+Or how, just because your kids say, “I want, I want, please, please, yeah, yeah, yeah,” and you cave into them.

-Guess what?
-You can give people what they want but if you don’t give them what they need, they like you for giving them what they want now, then they hate you later for not giving them what they need.
+Guess what, you can give people what they want but if you don’t give them what they need, they like you for giving them what they want now, then they hate you later for not giving them what they need.
 That’s the difference between parents and kids.

 A picture that helped me with this was a guy named Jim Dethmer, he gave a message that really helped me.
 And he had an illustration that I’d like to just steal.

 So what’s it mean, what’s the picture?
 And I love the illustration he gave.
-He said, imagine that we were having a big party.
-Everyone in the church.
-Big party.
-All the services coming together and, you know, we rent a park and, I mean, we’re gonna have ice cream and we’re gonna have food and a barbeque and we’re gonna celebrate and there’s gonna be great music.
+He said, “Imagine that we were having a big party, everyone in the church, big party.
+All the services coming together and, you know, we rent a park and, I mean, we’re going to have ice cream and we’re going to have food and a barbeque and we’re going to celebrate and there’s going to be great music.
 And so we get, like, four or five of our best artists and we want you to create a sculpture that, I mean, gives glory to God that, just, magnifies the artistic talent and ability that you have.

 And here’s this big room, it’s about, you know, thirty feet by forty feet.
 And this big block of ice.
 And, you know, they’re in there with chain saw.
 Errr, errrr, errr, chhh, chh.